joric/glut_ptam/README.md

 GLUT PTAM
 =========

-OpenCV PTAM checkerboard calibration and tracking with GLUT
+OpenCV PTAM (Parallel Tracking And Mapping) example with checkerboards and GLUT